Sourav61/Netflix-Clone/README.md

 Check out deployed version of Netflix-Clone at Heroku: https://netflixclone9.herokuapp.com/

-This clone is made taking reference to this amazing Playlist:
+<h2>This clone is made taking reference to this amazing Playlist: </h2>

 Part-1 : https://youtu.be/7IXWKs9Bo7A